Enjoy 24 Attractions in London through My Lens

 Hampton Court Palace is about a 50-minute drive out of London.

-There is not only Henry the Eighth’s Palace and grounds to explore but Bushy Park as well with its resident deer and lots of walks to enjoy.
+There is not only Henry the Eighth’s Palace and grounds to explore, but also Bushy Park, with its resident deer and lots of walks to enjoy.

-Runnymede and Windsor and also not far away for you to explore.
+Runnymede and Windsor are also not far away for you to explore.

-I hope that you have enjoyed viewing London through my Nikon and have explored my other blogs on the area.
+I hope you have enjoyed viewing London through my Nikon and exploring my other blogs on the area.
 Hopefully, one day, you can visit and have your own experiences.

 728*90